Lumi-supercomputer/LUMI-training-materials/docs/ai-20261125/index.md

-# Moving your AI training jobs to LUMI workshop - UiT, Tromsø, June 11-12, 2026
+# Moving your AI training jobs to LUMI workshop - Riga, November 25-26, 2026

 !!!
 Note
     If you are looking for course materials in advance of the course, check the pages of the